Frequently Asked Questions - All FAQs

 5. Complete Reading Safari and Pre-Service classes

-A teaching candidate that has been accepted by WCACP and hired for a teaching assignment by a school after June 15th or after the school’s academic year has begun.
+A teaching candidate that has been accepted by WCACP and hired for a teaching assignment by a school after July 15th.

 Yes.
 A teaching candidate that meets the definition of a late hire will be required to complete 30 hours of observations, Module 1 (Instructional Strategies) within 90 school days of starting a teaching assignment.